 "an arresting duality of sound and image. ... in this piece the pizzicati seemed to trigger the recorded images like snapping brain synapses." — Michael Nagle in The New York Times about "Fugue"

 "a poetic show, subtly balancing between stylized film art and modern opera. (...)
 The music is sparsely instrumented, at no point the composer overplays his hand." — Mark van de Voort in Brabants Dagblad about "A.M."

 Apart from writing an autonomous oeuvre of compositions and music theatre, Noordegraaf has produced films for other composers too, such as "After Life" and "The Book of Disquite" by Michel van der Aa, "La Commedia" by Louis Andriessen and Hal Hartley, and he supervised the large scale "Varèse 360˚" project for the Holland Festival with video artist Gary Hill.
 Noordegraaf's budget film-production foundation inexcelsisvideo produces video for theatrical projects.

 Noordegraaf was a guest teacher at the Rietveld Academy in Amsterdam, the Conservatory of Amsterdam and the Theatre Schools of Maastricht and Amsterdam, the Aldeburgh Music Centre in England.
-He lectures regularly in Holland, England, China, Japan and Colombia.
+He lectured regularly in Holland, England, China, Japan and in Colombia.